“When you step on stage, your awareness of your material will anchor your control and set your creativity free.”

 Instead, after learning new titles, they set them aside and move on to other music.

-By comparison, veteran pros practice fresh music but also keep up large amounts of deeply learned compositions, and those compositions form their core repertoires.
+By comparison, we veteran pros regularly pick up fresh music but also practice and perform large amounts of deeply learned compositions, and those long-standing compositions form our core repertoires.

 What do pros understand that students don’t?

-Here are 6 reasons why building a core repertoire elevates musical artistry and careers.
+Here are 6 reasons why building a sizable core repertoire elevates musical artistry and careers.

-1. Artistic Freedom.
-By regularly reviewing our long-standing repertoire, we can perform the music with minimal effort, freeing us to be fully expressive and spontaneous.
+By regularly reviewing our long-standing repertoire, we can perform the compositions with minimal effort, freeing us to be expressive and spontaneous in myriad ways.

-2. Musical Development.
-Practicing and performing compositions over long periods of time leads to profound mastery, provided that we practice deeply, and that mastery enables us to reach pinnacles of fluency.
+Practicing and performing compositions over long periods of time leads to profound mastery, provided that we practice deeply.
+And that mastery enables us to reach pinnacles of musical and technical fluency.

-3. Work Capacity.
-With many titles stage-ready, we attract more engagements and can handle busy concert and gig schedules.
+With many titles stage-ready, we attract more engagements and can handle busy concert and gig schedules without exceeding our work capacity.

-4. Professional Identity.
-The music we become known for performing – i.e., our core repertoire – communicates our identities as musicians, and by assembling distinctive repertoires, we differentiate ourselves as artists.
+The music we become known for performing – i.e., our core repertoire – communicates our identities as musicians.
+By assembling distinctive repertoires, we differentiate ourselves as artists and can attract more bookings.

-5. Collaborative Flexibility.
-As we amass large repertoires, we can partner with diverse musicians, expanding our musicality, connections, and appearances.
+As we amass large repertoires across several styles, we acquire the flexibility to partner with diverse musicians, thereby expanding our musicality, connections, and appearances.

-6. Work-Life Balance.
-Core repertoire requires little practice time to prepare for performances, which helps us attain the work-life balance that underpins career sustainability.
+Titles in our core repertoire require little practice time to prepare for performances, which helps us attain the work-life balance that underpins career sustainability.

 See The Musician’s Way for inclusive guidelines to choose, master, and maintain a far-reaching repertoire.